shariqzia123/registration_form/README.md

 # registration_information
-This is my first Project on GitHub.
+This is my first Project on Git & GitHub.
 <br>
 Project by Shariq Zia.